haoxiangsnr/spiking-fullsubnet/README.md

 - Scripts for training the model and evaluating its performance.
 - The pre-trained models in the `model_zoo` directory, ready to be further fine-tuned on the other datasets.

-We are actively working on improving the documentation and fixing bugs.
+We are actively working on improving the documentation, fixing bugs and removing redundancies.
 Please feel free to raise an issue or submit a pull request if you have suggestions for enhancements.

 ## Upcoming Detailed Paper